Coacher/vim-virtualenv/README.md

     :VirtualEnvList /foo/bar

-Activate the 'spam' virtualenv:
+Activate the 'foo' virtualenv located inside `g:virtualenv_directory`:

+    :VirtualEnvActivate foo

+Activate virtualenv located at '/foo/bar/baz':

-    :VirtualEnvActivate spam
+    :VirtualEnvActivate /foo/bar/baz

-You can also use `<Tab>` completion:
+You can also use `<Tab>` completion with `VirtualEnvActivate` and `VirtualEnvList` commands.

-    :VirtualEnvActivate <Tab>

 Change the current directory to the current virtualenv directory: